janamanoharan/storeapp/README.md

 #### Reviews (15%)
 Finally to the good parts.
 We need user ratings for a rating app ([Have you ever had shoes without shoe strings?](https://genius.com/3392)).
 When a user or store gets deleted, delete all reviews involving the user or store respectively.

 - `POST /review` - A post request must have both the userID and the storeID.
 A rating must be between 0 to 10 inclusive.
 Return a 403 status if either store or user does not exist or rating is not between 0 to 10 or the combination of userID and storeID review already exist.
 Below is a schema of a review.
+Return a 200 if the request is valid with the newly created review.
 ~~~~javascript
 {
     "_id": {type:String},